 The Face Reference Assets are a collection of textures and 3D objects.
-Use them when you're creating face tracking or mask effects.
+Use them when you're creating face effects in Spark AR Studio.

 Download the Face Reference Assets.